 It started out as a normal Tuesday morning with the usual madness - getting kiddos dressed, fed and out the door to buses, schools and daycare.
 Everything moved along according to plan - except the bus - it was late.
 And not 5 minutes late but a good 10 - and I was starting to get frustrated.
 I needed to get the littlest to daycare and my work day into full swing - but we were stuck waiting for the bus.
-Finally - a small white car drove up, spoke quickly to the parents on the corner - and everyone starting moving towards the other end of the street.
-One of the Dad's came up to me and said there was a crime scene at the park (just a block or so away from our house) and the buses couldn't get through that way.
+Finally - a small white car drove up, someone spoke quickly to the parents on the corner, and everyone starting moving towards the other end of the street.
+One of the Dad's came up to me and said there was a crime scene at the park (just a block or so away from our house) and the buses couldn't get through.

 "Suicide" he said, shaking his head and walking away.